 Clear Western Red Cedar

 - Clear, Vertical Grain – This is the highest grade of Western Red Cedar and is commonly just referred to as “VG”.
-Vertical grain means that the growth rings are parallel to each other on the face of the board and the wood is sawn specifically to achieve that look.
+Vertical grain means that the growth rings are parallel to each other on the face of the board, and the wood is sawn specifically to achieve that look.
 Pieces have a smooth face of decay-resistant heartwood and are free from growth characteristics that affect appearance.
 Pieces have excellent dimensional stability and the ability to hold finishes very well.
-Generally used in siding and paneling products, but also found in trim and other dimensional boards; this product is generally supplied Kiln Dried and is ready to accept paint or stain either prior to installation or after.
+Generally used in siding and paneling products, but also found in trim and other dimensional boards; this product is generally supplied Kiln Dried and is ready to accept paint or stain either before installation or after.

 - A Clear – This is a fine appearance grade that allows only slightly more growth

 characteristics than Clear Heart.
 It is commonly referred to as A&Btr.
 Pieces are of mixed grain.
-These mixed grain (vertical and flat) pieces are graded from the surfaced face.
-Typically sold with a percentage of B grade.
+These mixed grain (vertical and flat) pieces are graded from the surfaced face and typically sold with a percentage of B grade.
 A few small, sound tight knots or pin knots are allowed.

-- No 2 & Better – A grade offered generally for Western Red Cedar timbers and beams when the finest quality rough lumber is desired.
-The Cedar lumber is sound, well manufactured and its characteristics do not detract from the wood’s fine appearance.
+- No 2 & Better – The grade generally assigned for Western Red Cedar timbers and beams when the finest quality rough lumber is desired.
+The Cedar lumber is sound, well manufactured, and its characteristics do not detract from the wood’s fine appearance.

-- D & Better Clear – This grade permits larger and more numerous natural characteristics and is used where general utility is more important than appearance.
-Suitable for quality landscape structures and exposed beams.
-More pin knots and tight knots are allowed than within the other Clear Grades of Western Red Cedar and other natural characteristics which are widely accepted in the construction of landscape structures and exposed timber framing, and is commonly used for arbors, pergolas, large trellises and porticos.
+- D & Better Clear – This grade permits more natural characteristics and is used where general utility is more important than appearance.
+More pin knots and tight knots are allowed than within the other Clear Grades of Western Red Cedar.
+This grade is widely accepted in the construction of landscape structures and exposed timber framing, and is commonly used for arbors, pergolas, large trellises and porticos.
 Some pieces may require trimming to yield lengths for intended uses, and cutouts to remove less desirable portions can be common.

 - Rustic – Generally a grade of Clear Western Red Cedar Bevel Siding or cladding, it is recommended for use as sidewall covering where the distinctive charm of a rustic saw textured appearance is desired.
-This grade allows limited characteristics that do not detract from serviceability.
-The grade may include pieces too thin to manufacture to standard sizes.
+This grade allows limited characteristics that do not detract from serviceability and may include pieces too thin to manufacture to standard sizes.
 Pieces may contain up to 4 sound, tight knots per 12’ of board and pin holes may be present.